MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a3/README.md

 "but whats the exact structure the graph is so unclear. explain like im an idiot" "https://docs.python.org/3/library/struct.html explain to me briefly what struct does in context to the zvfs asg i shared" "which format chars can i choose for file offset and why?"
-"what are the next steps tell me socratically"
+"what are the next steps tell me socratically)"